brodieaustin/poisoned-well-novel/poisoned-well.md

 In the moment, though, she had to find someway to break through Ethne's hardened, sullen expression.
 She dropped her eyes and curled her mouth in a frown.
 What magic potion could Manan use to compel the girl to do what she wanted?
 She decided that like most negotiations, she would have to give to get.
 But give what?

-"You wo not have to hide in the wagon..."
+"You will not have to hide in the wagon..."

 "I do not care and I'm not going unless I can walk and run..."